aambrioso1/HCC-Programming-Project/README.md

 QuizGenerator.py: Generates multiple-choice questions.
 Base on a program in Al Sweigart's nice book "Automate the Boring Stuff."

-RegexLesson:  This program use the re library to search the text in a file, regex.txt, for email addresses and phone numbers.
+RegexLesson:  This program uses the re library to search the text in a file, regex.txt, for email addresses and phone numbers.
 It copies the emails and phone numbers it finds to a list called matches and prints them out neatly in a standard format.